 Documenting a Social Security Disability Claim

 A medical evaluation — known as the Residual Functional Capacity (RFC) assessment — will form the foundation of your claim.
-However, depending on the nature of your disability, a complete claim requires a wealth of supporting documentation.
+This will evaluate your:

-Submitting extraneous medical records: If you submit more records or information than the SSA requires, it can also lead to a denial of your claim.
-If the SSA can site other conditions or factors that could contribute to your inability to work, they may use this as grounds to deny your disability benefits claim.
+- Submitting extraneous medical records: If you submit more records or information than the SSA requires, it can also lead to a denial of your claim.
+If the SSA can cite other conditions or factors that could contribute to your inability to work, they may use this as grounds to deny your claim.

 A Social Security Disability Lawyer Understands the System